 The Humpback Bridge State Wayside Park is a five-acre historical showplace.
 Humpback is the only arched single-span covered bridge in America and is a favorite place for picnicking and pictures.

 The Alleghany Highlands is a land of beauty, serenity, fun and adventure all rolled into one!
-Get out and enjoy fly fishing (rated #25 in the Top 100 U.S. Trout Streams), golfing, biking, boating, swimming, bird watching, hiking, and much more.
+Get out and enjoy fly fishing (rated #25 in the Top 100 U.S. Trout Streams), golfing, biking, boating, kayaking, swimming, bird watching, hiking, and much more.
 You can also take in a bit of history and sightseeing while you are here, or simply get lost in the breathtaking scenic mountain views.
 Experience nature at its best at these venues:

 Escatawba Farm, located in the Alleghany Highlands just 30 minutes from the Homestead Resort in Hot Springs, offers a secluded fishing experience on Dunlap Creek or at a one-and-a-half-acre, spring-fed lake.
 Enjoy the tranquil setting and abundance of Rainbow Trout.
 Reservations required.
 540-962-6487